futurethang/11ty-Homepage/index.md

 ---
 layout: default-layout.njk
 title: Kevin Hyde
+header: Main Page
 ---

 ## Building the Next Web

 \
-I am a UX Engineer that builds visionary cloud based enterprise software with the latest front-end technologies and top industry frameworks.
+I am a UX Engineer that builds innovative cloud-based enterprise software using the latest front-end technologies.
 \
-I'm passionate about Web 3.0 and the future of Decentralized Application building on the Ethereum blockchain.
-I'm eager to use my UX Design and Engineering experience, combined with Solidity smart contract development skills, to build the next version of the Web.
+I'm passionate about Web 3.0 and the future of Decentralized Application building.
+With a combination of UX Design, Engineering, and Smart Contract development skills, my goal is to be a builder of the Web's next generation, better for users and better for the world.
 \
-I'm also an advocate for wider adoption of the Web Component standard in building modern web applications, with help from awesome projects like Lit.
+I'm an advocate for wider adoption of the Web Component standard in building modern front ends, with help from awesome projects like [Lit](https://lit.dev/).